How Much Does Copy Editing Cost? (Typical Copy Editing Rates for Books)

 the “How Much Should I Charge Section” gives editorial rates based on a survey of 17 professional organizations.
 In Writers Market, like the EFA website, you can see editorial rates for many types of editing services.

-According to Writers Market 2020, average rates are as follows:
+According to Writers Market, average copy editing rates are as follows:

-• Average copy editing rates for a trade book—your typical traditionally-published book—are $46/hr, $4.22/page.
+• Average copy editing rates for a trade book—your typical book released by a traditional publisher—are $46/hr, $4.22/page.

 Most trade books are light on the footnotes and citations, so the work goes a bit faster, which probably explains the lower per-word rate here.